sovrin-foundation/connector-app/README.md

 # Pre requisite to run

 - Mac machine
+- XCode 9
+- Node 8+.
+Preferred way to install node is via [nvm](https://www.sitepoint.com/quick-tip-multiple-versions-node-nvm/)
 - [React native setup](http://facebook.github.io/react-native/docs/getting-started.html).
-Use tab `Building Projects with Native Code`
+Use tab `Building Projects with Native Code`.
-- XCode 9
 - Ruby
-- Node 8+
+- Make sure `pod` (1.5.3) is installed or run `sudo gem install cocoapods -v 1.5.3`
+- Android Studio 3+

 # Steps to run

 - Clone this repository with `SSH`
-- `yarn install`
+- `yarn` or `yarn install`
+- `yarn start`

+## Run on ios simulator
+- `yarn pod:install`
+- `yarn react-native run-ios`

+## Run on Android simulator
+- Make sure a simulator is created already and is running.
+Otherwise create one from Android studio
+- `yarn react-native run-android`

-## For ios
+## Run ios on device
+- Do not use XCode automatic code signing
 - `cd ios/fastlane`
+- `sudo gem install bundle`
 - `bundle install`
 - Make sure you get added to the connectme-callcenter-certs repo so that the following command is successful -- git clone 'git@github.com:evernym/connectme-callcenter-certs.git' '/var/folders/dt/sk594jpn40d0097bpg17gwc40000gn/T/d20180705-10510-lw9oue'
 - To get the development release certificates do `bundle exec fastlane match development`.
 DO NOT use `--force` with this command.
-Do not use XCode automatic code signing.
+- You'll be prompted to enter 2 passwords.
+Slack a contributor for credentials
+- Open Xcode, select your device and run

+## Create a release build for ios
+- `cd ios && pod install`
 - To get the beta release certificates do `bundle exec fastlane match adhoc`
 - You'll be prompted to enter 2 passwords.
 Slack a contributor for what those are.
 - Make sure that the ios/ConnectMe/Info.plist, ios/ConnectMeTests/Info.plist, ios/ConnectMe-tvOS/Info.plist, ios/ConnectMe-tvOSTests/Info.plist,  have their CFBundleVersion <string> set to the NEXT build number